 Data extraction

 The specific restoration practice described in each study was recorded and subsequently classified as active or passive restoration.
 Passive restoration refers to the natural regeneration of degraded ecosystems with minimal to no human interventions such as the cessation of disturbance by installing fences to terminate grazing locally (9, 22).
 Active restoration strategies were always direct human interventions on ecosystems to assist and accelerate their restoration (21).
 Different practices that addressed a similar restoration goal were further classified into four main categories: soil, vegetation, water supplementation and grazing exclusion.
-Soil and vegetation practices included both active and passive types of restoration, water supplementation was classified as an active restoration practice, and grazing exclusion as passive (Table 1A).
-Moreover, for each study we extracted data of the restoration outcome adopted to estimate the mean effect and relative variation for each restoration practice reported in primary studies (25).
+Soil and vegetation practices included both active and passive types of restoration, water supplementation was classified as an active restoration practice, and grazing exclusion as passive (Table 1A). bit clunky revise Moreover, for each study we extracted data of the restoration outcome adopted to estimate the mean effect and relative variation for each restoration practice reported in primary studies (25).
 We grouped the different outcomes into four general categories including soil, vegetation, animals, and habitat.
-These four categories were measured by studies with an active restoration approach while evaluation of restoration outcomes on animals was not done in passive restoration studies (Table 1B).
+These four categories were measured by studies with an active restoration approach while evaluation of restoration outcomes on animals such as ? was not done in passive restoration studies (Table 1B).

 We collected data of all the response variables reported in each article.
 For each response variable we extracted the mean and standard deviation for the restoration practice implemented, either active or passive, and control conditions.
 When these data were provided in figures within a publication, we used WebPlotDigitizer (32) to extract values.
 In addition, we collected data of the mean annual temperature and annual precipitation from the study sites of each article to calculate the aridity index, (26) and recorded the reported duration of study in months.
-When climatic data were not provided in studies, we WordClim (www.worldclim.org).
+When climatic data were not provided in studies, we used the latitude and longitude listed to look up the long-term 20 year?? means from WordClim (www.worldclim.org).
 The aridity index and duration of studies were used as covariates in statistical models.

 Statistical analysis

-To determine the effect of the restoration practice over the control group we calculated the log response ratio (lrr)(24).
+To determine the effect of the restoration practice over the control group, we calculated the log response ratio (lrr)(24).
 This effect size quantifies the log-proportional change between the means of the two groups compared (33).
 A negative value of the log response ratio implies the effect of the control group was higher than that of the treatment while a positive value indicates that a treatment leads to an increase in some responses evaluated.
-For each effect size, we calculated the lower and upper 95% confidence intervals (CI), When the CIs did not overlap zero, we considered the effect size to be statistically significant.
+For each effect size, we calculated the lower and upper 95% confidence intervals (CI) using resampling?.
+When the CIs did not overlap zero, we considered the effect size to be statistically significant - I did t-tests though - state that instead please.
 All analyses done in R version 3.5.5 (34), and both the packages meta (35) and metafor (36) were used for meta-analytical analyses.
 All support code is published (Cite this Lortie, C.J. and M.F.
 Miguel.
 2019.
 A set of R code to test dryland restoration efficacy using meta-analysis.
 Zenodo.
 DOI: 10.5281/zenodo.2653943).

 Table 1.
 The effect of active and passive restoration practices on dryland ecosystems globally.
-The log response ratio (effect size) and 95% confidence interval (CI) were from random effects models.
+The log response ratio (effect size) and 95% confidence interval (CI) were from random effects models (cite R code here).
 Effect of restoration practices and outcomes were considered significant if their estimated 95% confidence intervals did not overlap 0 and were tested by t-tests with mu = 0.
 (A) Random effects model results comparing restoration practices.
 (B) Random effects model results comparing restoration outcomes.
 The outcomes listed describe target goals from each restoration intervention or practice.